SAQ-SAM: Semantically-Aligned Quantization for Segment Anything Model: Introduction

 \begin{itemize} \item We observe that aggressively clipping outliers in SAM has minimal impact on segmentation performance.
-With this insight, we propose Perceptual-Consistency Clipping, which utilizes attention focus deviation as a metric to guide large-magnitude clipping, and thus suppressing outliers while maintaining semantic alignment.
+With this insight, we propose Perceptual-Consistency Clipping, which utilizes attention focus deviation as a metric to guide large-scale clipping, and thus suppressing outliers while maintaining semantic alignment.

-\item We propose Prompt-Aware Reconstruction, which integrates prompt-image interactions within the mask decoder into local reconstruction.
-This enables the quantized model to align with the FP model in both visual features and prompt intentions, thus facilitating dual alignment at the distributional and semantic levels.
+\item We propose Prompt-Aware Reconstruction, which integrates image-prompt interactions into reconstruction.
+This enables the quantization model to align with the FP model in both feature modeling and prompt following.
+We also design a layer-skipping strategy of image tokens to ensure interaction efficiency.

-\item We conduct extensive experiments on SAMs of various sizes across both prompt segmentation and panoptic semantic segmentation tasks, demonstrating the consistent superiority of SAQ-SAM over baseline methods.
+\item We conduct extensive experiments on SAMs of various sizes across three mainstream tasks, demonstrating the consistent superiority over baseline methods.
 For instance, in instance segmentation, our 4-bit SAQ-SAM achieves an average 14\% mAP improvement on SAM-B and maintains nearly lossless accuracy on SAM-L. \end{itemize}